Bawls: History

 By November 2009, Hobarama was struggling, and creditors like Fifth Third Bank forced out chief executive officer (CEO) and founder, Buppert.
 A restructuring plan was put into place, and the company was entertaining any buyout offers.
 On stable footing by 2012, the company bought out competitors Crunk Energy Drink and Strut & Rut.
-Jon Gunnerson was the company's CEO in 2014, which had since moved its offices to Twinsburg, Ohio.
+Jon Gunnerson was the company's CEO by 2014; the company had since moved its offices to Twinsburg, Ohio.

 The marketing and higher caffeine content of Monster Energy delivered the first damage to Bawls' market share in 2002 by being more-widely appealing.
 The company later lost even its gamer niche to brands including Mtn Dew Game Fuel, Rockstar, and G Fuel—a brand with over 111 times more social-media followers.
 In 2022, the drink was being produced by Solvi Acquisition, and Bon Appétit reported on both Buppert's prediction that Bawls was in its twilight, and that the drink was "nearly impossible to find in stores".

 Production

 Composition

-Buppert and an Indianapolis flavor lab engineered the flavor of Bawls in a single day.
-The Baltimore Sun described Bawls' taste as citrus-flavored cream soda, and the soft drink gets its caffeine from the Amazonian guarana berry.
+Buppert and an Indianapolis flavor lab engineered Bawls' flavor in a single day.
+The Baltimore Sun described its taste as a citrus-flavored cream soda, and the soft drink derives its caffeine from the Amazonian guarana berry.